erickveg/public_portfolio/README.md

 ## About Me
 __Computer Science__ + __Software Design__ student at Brigham Young University Idaho

 Passionate about technology!
-I believe that technology aids humans to develop their best attributes and have a healthier life, that's why I consider quality and efficiency key for the development of any piece of software.
+I believe that technology aids humans to develop their best attributes and have a healthier life, that's why I write code.

 Writing code is awesome, but the best part is when it actually runs!